protocol/research-website/content/posts/RNL-review/index.md

 ---
 # Blog post title
-title: "ResNetLab 2020 in review: how it all happened"
+title: "ResNetLab 2020 in review: we love it when a plan comes together"